patricksu/CarND-Behavioral-Cloning-P3/writeup_report.md

 ####1.
 An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 161-185).
+It has a total of 7 convolution layers followed by 3 fully connected layers.
+Each convolution and fully connected layer is followed by ELU activations to introduce nonlinearity (code line 166~189), and the data is normalized in the model using a Keras lambda layer (code line 168).
+A 1x1 filter with depth 3 is used to transform the color space of the images.
+Research has shown that different color spaces are better suited for different applications.

 ####2.
 Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+To reduce overfitting, the model contains three dropout layers which follow sets of convolution layers (model.py lines 173, 178, 183).
+I used Udacity's provided data as well as my own recovery data to train the model.
+The Udacity data is randomly split into training and validation data (20% validation).
+Each model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 ####3.
 Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 191).
+I used the default starting learning rate of 0.001 (also tested other rates but they do not make much difference.)
+The Dropout rate is 0.3, less than normally used 0.5, as this dataset is not big.
+Using 0.2 did not help addressing overfitting problem.
+So 0.3 is a good tradeoff point.
+Batch_size is picked as 32: the biggest allowed by my GPU memory.
+The steering angle offset I used on the left and right camera images is 0.25.

 ####4.
 Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
+I collected recovery andreverse driving and added these data to the Udacity dataset.
+However the combined dataset did not work well.

-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+used a combination of center lane driving, recovering from the left and right sides of the road ...

 For details about how I created the training data, see the next section.